 Six case studies were undertaken, with a number of common risks and opportunities identified from the transitions of other sectors:

-- Involving industry in the transition.
-Drawing in the expertise of industry and gaining its buy-in are crucial.
+Involving industry in the transition.
+Drawing in the expertise of industry and gaining its buy-in is crucial.

-- The importance of interoperability.
-Technology and market complexity may create barriers the uptake of new technologies.
+The importance of interoperability.
+Technology and market complexity may create barriers to the uptake of new technologies.
 Facilitating interoperability is likely to be very important.